 Do your missing teeth make it difficult for you to smile at people?
 Do they make you think twice when you order at a restaurant?
 Are they the first thing you notice when you look in the mirror?
 These are very common issues for people with missing teeth, and over time, they can drastically impact your self-confidence as well as your oral health.
-Thankfully, Dr. Steve Aspros and Dr. Ransey Boyd can offer the most complete and reliable solution available today: dental implants.
+Thankfully, Dr. Steve Aspros, Dr. Ransey Boyd, and Dr. Kirstin Walther can offer the most complete and reliable solution available today: dental implants.
 They can restore your teeth unlike any other procedure and the end result is a long lasting smile you will always be able to count on.
 If you’re curious about what dental implants can do for you, simply contact our Tallahassee, FL office today.

 Just like traditional crowns and bridges, implant-retained crowns and bridges can be used to restore your damaged and missing teeth.
 What makes dental implants so special is that they actually replace your teeth below the gum line as well as above.
 With the assistance of a highly-trained specialist, a small titanium post is surgically placed into the jaw.
 This will provide sturdy support for your new replacement teeth.
 After you have been given time to heal (usually 3-6 months), you will return to our office to have your implant-retained restoration connected to the post.